Skip to main content

 • Decides whether to alter the bail amount or to release you on your own recognizance.
 These matters usually get revisited even if lawyers addressed them in prior proceedings.

-• Announces dates of future proceedings in the case, such as the preliminary hearingpre-trial motions, and trial
+• Announces dates of future proceedings in the case, such as the preliminary hearing, pre-trial motions, and trial

 At the arraignment stage, the prosecutor will usually give you (the DUI defendant) and your attorney copies of police reports and other documents relevant to your case.
+These resources make the basic evidence clear as you form a defense strategy.

 For example, the prosecutor may give the defense lab reports of any chemical tests or blood tests performed and copies of any notes the arresting officer took during field sobriety tests.